albertito/libjio/doc/guide.rst

 don't need to have the full power of the transactions but only to provide guarantees between the different functions.
-They are a lot like the normal UNIX functions, but instead of getting a file descriptor as their first parameter, they get a file structure.
+They are a lot like the normal UNIX functions, but instead of getting a file descriptor as their first parameter they get a file structure.
 You can check out the manual page to see the details, but they work just like their UNIX version, only that they preserve atomicity and thread-safety within each call.